worldofmarcus/project-portfolio-5/README.md

 ![Carousel 2](readme/assets/images/carousel_2.png)
 </details><br/>

 **Blog Area** - The blog area shows the three latest blog posts.
-When there are more than three blog posts it's possible for the user to use the pagination option to switch to the next three blog posts.
+Above the posts there is a button that takes the user to a specific page where all the posts are being listed (the same view opens if the user clicks the 'category'-tag under the read more button, but then only blog posts with that specific category is being shown).
 When a site user clicks on the blog post a blog detail view is being shown.
 If admin is logged in there is a possibility to go to the edit blog management page from the blog area and the blog detail view (via the edit button)

 <details><summary><b>Blog Area</b></summary>